-7.0 ANALYTICAL PROCEDURES
+7. ANALYTICAL PROCEDURES

 Groundwater samples collected under the Detection Monitoring Program will be analyzed for the constituents specified in Table 2.
 Groundwater samples collected under the Assessment Monitoring Program will be analyzed for the constituents specified in Table 2 and Table 3.
-IDW samples (further described in Section 9.0) will be analyzed for the constituents specified in Table 6.
-Analytical parameter classes, container size and type, preservatives, and holding times (before which the analysis must be performed) are listed in Table 5 and Table 7.
+Analytical parameter classes, container size and type, preservatives, and holding times (before which the analysis must be performed) are listed in Table 5.
 A NELAC-accredited laboratory will perform the groundwater analyses.